Lake Charm

 The area is a popular destination for waterskiing, boating, duck hunting, fishing and scenic drives.
-It is south of Swan Hill, the nearest large town.
+It is south of Swan Hill, Lake Charm is 19 km from Kerang.

 Lakes

 Lake Charm has a surface area of 457 hectares and is especially noted for its large redfin.

 Just north of Lake Charm is Racecourse Lake, which is a good fishing spot with picnic facilities.

 Sport

 The Lake Charm Football club combined with Mystic Park Football Club in the early 1950s becoming the Lakes Football Club, and were a member of the Kerang and District Football League, the club went into recess following the 1985 season.

 Lakes as the team was known to its followers won the KDFL 1966 under 16 competition premiership and they took out the premiership at Senior level in 1972.